 Anselmo Gonzaga The Cainta Flash

-In the 100m he lost to David Nepomuceno who clocked 10.6 and broke the national record.
+In the 100m, he lost to David Nepomuceno, who clocked 10.6 and broke the national record.
 Gonzaga later that year clocked a 10.5 and rewrote the national record.

-Gonzaga won the 200m title at the 1927 Far East Games (it was run in a straight line then) in Shanghai, China in August of that year.
-Just ou

-tside the 22.1 National Record of Fortunato Catalon set in 1923).
+In August of that year, Gonzaga won the 200m title at the 1927 Far East Games (and ran it in a straight line then) in Shanghai, China.
+Just outside the 22.1 National Record of Fortunato Catalon set in 1923).

 He also won Gold in the 4x200m Relay for the Philippine Islands.

 Meanwhile, Gonzaga was one of 4 athletes selected for the 1928 Olympic Games in Amsterdam.

 And he had times of 11.0 and 22.5 in 1928 for 100 and 200.
-So Gonzaga passed the first round finishing 2nd in Heat 16 of 16.
+So Gonzaga passed the first round, finishing 2nd in Heat 16 of 16.

-Also, he timed 10.9 and 21.5 (220 yards), the later which was his lifetime PB and served as the Filipino record right up until 1940.
+Also, he timed 10.9 and 21.5 (220 yards), the latter which was his lifetime PB, and served as the Filipino record right up until 1940.

 In 1932 he clocked 11.0 and 22.8 to win the National titles in the 100 and 200 for the last time at the Rizal Memorial Coliseum.